 4. The Mistake: Overloading on Creamer

-Most Americans order their coffee with a heaping helping of creamer.
+Most Americans order their cup with a heaping helping of coffee creamer.
 While a tiny splash won't negate all the benefits coffee can provide, any more than that will turn an innocent cup into a calorie bomb offering little nutritional value, says Christen Cupples Cooper, EdD, RDN, assistant professor and founding director of the Nutrition and Dietetics Program at the College of Health Professions at Pace University.

 The fix: Her recommendation?
 For a healthy coffee, keep accoutrements as simple as possible (think: a splash of low-fat milk or unsweetened almond milk).